KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/CONTRIBUTING.md

 ### Pipeline Tips

-- **Refresh metadata only**: Use `node scripts/orchestrator/index.ts run full-refresh-parallel --only=collect-metadata` when you only need a fresh `modules.stage.2.json`.
+- **Refresh metadata only**: Use `node scripts/orchestrator/index.ts run full-refresh-parallel --only=collect-metadata` when you only need to refresh source parsing and repository metadata cache.
 - **Focus on one stage**: Use `--only=<stage-id>` to run a single stage in isolation.
 For example, `node scripts/orchestrator/index.ts run full-refresh-parallel --only=collect-metadata`.
 - **Debug a small source list**: Set `WIKI_FILE=path/to/3rd-Party-Modules.md` and run `node --run all` to use a local wiki-formatted module list instead of the upstream page.
 - **Check logs**: If a run fails, use `node scripts/orchestrator/index.ts logs` to list recent runs, and `node scripts/orchestrator/index.ts logs <run-file>` to view details.